Intel Keychains

 Clear Lucite keychain with an Intel CPU embedded inside and the web URL for the Intel Israel website at www.intel.co.il.

-Kiryat Gat: Large manufacturing plant which manufactures one of the world’s most advanced computer chips.
-It is manufactured using state-of-the-art technology that constitutes the basis of advanced computers.
 The plant was established with a total investment of $1.8 billion, $600 million of which was invested by the Government of Israel, under the Encouragement of Capital Investments Law, and over $1 billion by Intel.
 This is the largest investment ever made in Israel by a private company.
 The fab employs 3,700 Israelis.
 1,500 subcontractors are employed to support the extensive infrastructure.
-Jerusalem: manufacturing plant that employs 800 workers.

-Intel Israel Parent's Day Processor Keychain (2009)
+Intel Israel design center CPU Processor Keychain (2009)

 Item #997